 Step 16: Slide the your tortilla Española on to a platter and serve.

 - I use two vessels to make this dish.
 I simmer the potatoes and onions in a Dutch oven and cook the actual tortilla in the tandem pan.

 - Preheat the top side of the pan on another burner for 2m on high heat before flipping.

-I like to preheat the top side of my tandem pan on another burner for about 2 minutes on high heat before the flipping step so it is really hot.
-If you are using a plate to flip just be sure the middle of the tortilla not too runny or it may fall apart.
+- If you are using a plate to flip, make sure the tortilla isn’t runny or it might fall apart.
 I would use some grilling gloves and place the plate on top of the pan, hold it on tightly, flip it over onto the plate and then slide it back into the pan.
-Let it cook for another 5-10 minutes until the middle is cooked through and the bottom is golden brown.

 If you want to bring the flavors of Spain to your home I have several great recipes to share with you.